JFiggz/react-redux-firebase-pm-tool/README.md

 **Allowed Users:**

-As the project will not be put into production, a user has been registered with limited functionality to allow viewing of application:
+As the project will not be put into production, a user has been registered with limited functionality to allow viewing of the application:
  - email: john@gmail.com pass: john123

 ## Contribute